glondu/belenios/doc/tool.md

     `trustees.json`, `public_creds.txt` and `ballots.jsons`.
  2. Concatenate the `partial_decryption.json` received from each trustee into a `partial_decryptions.jsons`.
- 3. Run `belenios-tool election validate`.
+ 3. Run `belenios-tool election compute-result`.
 It will create `result.json`.
 Publish this file, along with the files listed in the first step above.
 The whole set will enable universal verifiability.